NSR9/Extensive-Vision-AI/Assignment_7/ReadME.md

 * For the Transition block 2 we have used **Dilation Convolution** to decrease the size of image and get a higher receptive field output
 * For the Transition block 3 we have used normal convolutions with stride as 2.
 * We have used **6 Depth wise Seperable convolutions** .
-* Use Cross Entropy for
+* Use Cross Entropy for loss calculation
+* Data Augumentations using Albumenation Library.

 ## Data Augumentation:-